dongshenglu/SocialPhoto/README.md

 Support devices and SDK version
 - The application run on Android > 4, support SDK from 11 to 22
 - The application works on portrait and landscape mode.

+**Implementation brief**

+Application is used Executors API to manage thread pool to download images and other relevant information via Flickr REST API and stores the structured data in local SQLite.
+SQLiteOpenHelper is used to manage database.
+For thread safty reason, ContentProvider derived class was implemented to access database, so that application manipulates database with a single instance of database.

+With CursorLoader and SimpleCursorAdapter, data is loaded and shown in list view.